-14.4.4 Role of UCL CTC
+14.3.4 Role of UCL CTC

 UCL CTC will be responsible for the day to day coordination and management of the trial and will act as custodian of the data generated in the trial (on behalf of UCL).
-UCL CTC will ensure that all SAEs and SUSARs are appropriately reported to the regulatory authorities, the REC and Amgen.
-In addition expedited reports of all SUSARs will be reported promptly to all Principal Investigators.
+UCL CTC is responsible RCM - Protocol v8.2 - 06.08.2015 (Clean) pg.
+46 for all duties relating to pharmacovigilance which are conducted in accordance with section 12 (Pharmacovigilance).